jeffreykegler/libmarpa/toward.md

 We mark those EIMs which are "upstream" from any EIM in the "working Earley set window".
-The working Earley set window is the Earley set (ES) currently being worked on and one or more previous ESs.
+The working Earley set window is the Earley set (ES) currently being worked on and one or more previous ESes.

 An EIM `eimUp` is upstream from another EIM `eim1` iff it
 * is `eim1`, or